awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-nosql-database.rst

             Run :code:`pod install --repo-update` before you continue.

+            If you encounter an error message that begins ":code:`[!]
+Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you may need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.

          #.
 Classes that call |DDB| APIs must use the following import statements:

             .. code-block:: swift